MBTI vs Personal 360 Feedback

 - If they diverge: There's a gap between how you see yourself and how others see you.
 This is where the real learning happens.

-The gap isn't about who's "right."
-It's information about perception versus reality that no self-report test can provide.
+The gap is information about perception versus reality that no self-report test can provide.

 Frequently Asked Questions